DhLYa/MH_RAG/README.md

 uses an LLM as judge, and the number of calls required sits above Gemini's free-tier rate limit.
 Implementing this would be also be time-intensive.

-**Editing an article leaves stale chunks.** Content-hash IDs mean modified text produces new chunks while the old versions remain in the store.
-The corpus is append-mostly, so this has not mattered, but a periodic full rebuild would be needed for an evolving corpus.

 **No test coverage.** A `test_pipeline.py` covering each component in isolation would verify that loading, chunking, ID generation, and context formatting behave as expected, and would catch regressions in the pure-logic parts without requiring API calls.